Papierkorb/bindgen/README.md

 * [Qt5 Bindings](https://github.com/Papierkorb/qt5.cr)

-*Created a published, stable-y binding with bindgen?
+*Have you created and published a usable binding with bindgen?
 Want to see it here?
-PR!*
+Send a PR!*

 # How To

 1. Add bindgen to your `shard.yml` and run `crystal deps`
-2. Copy `assets/bindgen_helper.hpp` into your `ext/`
-3. Copy and customize `TEMPLATE.yml`
-4. Run `lib/bindgen/tool.sh your_template.yml`

 ```yaml
 dependencies:
   bindgen:
     github: Papierkorb/bindgen
 ```

+2. Copy `assets/bindgen_helper.hpp` into your `ext/`
+3. Copy and customize `TEMPLATE.yml`
+4. Run `lib/bindgen/tool.sh your_template.yml`

 **Note**: If you intend to ship the generated code with your shard, you can replace `dependencies` with `development_dependencies`.